 "Hot goalie or not, every night is a different night," Lecavalier said.
 "We played patient and it paid off.
 We took advantage of they played last night."

-Canadiens 3, Rangers 1: Alex Galchenyuk snapped a tie early in the third period, and
+Canadiens 3, Rangers 1: Alex Galchenyuk snapped a tie early in the third period, and visiting Montreal held on for its fifth consecutive win, beating New York.
+Montreal had 18 shots and made the most of very little offense against Henrik Lundqvist.

 Senators 3, Islanders 1: Andre Benoit and Dave Dziurzynski scored their first NHL goals and Craig Anderson made 37 saves and host Ottawa defeated the New York Islanders.